elijah-semyonov/SwiftGodotTemplate/README.md

 This is a ready to use SwiftGodot project with an integrated SPM project and a small plugin to make your life a bit more convenient

-### Manully tested on
+### Manully tested and supported on
+- macOS
-Swift toolchain from Xcode Version 16.3 (16E140) MacBook with a M-family processor
+    - Swift toolchain from Xcode Version 16.3 (16E140)
+    - MacBook with a M-family processor
-Godot v4.4.1.stable.official [49a5bc7b6]
+    - Godot v4.4.1.stable.official [49a5bc7b6]

 ### How to use it
 1. Clone this repository